How to adopt an animal

 On Crete it is, of course, easy.

 If you are on holiday and you pass the interview, you can take the dog home with you and you will have your home check later.
+We have people in nearly all of the European states to do this for us.

-If you apply for a dog online, you will have the home check first
+If you apply for a dog online, you will have the home check first.

 Then we’ll give green light on travel arrangements.